Rambo and the jade Laughing Buddha amulet.

 It is often said that a poor craftsman often blames his tools.
 And yet in the event of owning good tools it is still not a slam dunk when it comes to acting in an appropriate and even handed manner.
 Movies however abandon reality and end up being a strange and surreal mix of circumstances, actions and scenes.
 I am not a fan of Rambo films.
 However, my intuition drew me to watch Rambo III for some inexplicable reason.
 Was it the fact that a 4k fully restored version was available to watch as part of a free 30 days trial of a channel on Amazon Prime Video or was it something else that beckoned my attention and intuition?
 For a very brief moment I found what had been calling me.

 Wearing amulets are meant to strengthen and represent particular qualities and offer magick and healing for the bearer.
 These attributes can only be given if the wearer has fulfilled and undertaken to uphold the necessary qualities that the amulet requires in order for it to be functional, active and reliable.
 It is often said that a poor craftsman often blames his tools.
 To which I would like to add that the tools are not the answer in assisting a craftsman’s underlying disposition and character, for it is holding and maintaining the qualities of Buddhism’s five precepts alone that empower and strengthen the true magickal centre of awakening and enlightenment.
+To wear Buddhist amulets, it is important to have respect for the amulet and its spiritual significance, as well as a sincere intention to cultivate positive qualities such as compassion and loving-kindness.
+Additionally, it is recommended to pray before and after wearing the amulet to enhance its spiritual connection.
+Amulets are considered sacred objects and wearers should treat them with respect, acknowledging their spiritual significance.
+Engaging in unethical behavior while wearing an amulet can create negative karma.
+Wearers of Buddhist amulets should strive to live in accordance with Buddhist principles.
+Be mindful of how the amulet is treated during daily activities, ensuring it is not disrespected or forgotten.
+Embracing the teachings associated with any Buddhist amulet, being open to personal growth and transformation, renouncing all forms of unwholesome behaviour, are important to remember.
+Films are influential and can make missteps in their narratives for the sake of convenience.
+Let us not forget, Buddhist amulets are representations of Buddha.
+Follow the the spiritual guidelines and benefit from the magick they represent.
+My book Thai Tattoo Magick is available worldwide.

 Leave a comment